- Tour Package

-Bumthang, a general name of the region, comprises of the four beautiful valleys of Chhume, Chhoekhor, Tang and Ura.
+Bumthang, a general name of the region, comprises the four beautiful valleys of Chhume, Chhoekhor, Tang, and Ura.

 In 1549 the monastery was completed and Zhabdrung Ngawang Namgyal named it Jakar Dzong, “the fortress of the white bird”.
 Then in 1646, he ordered the Trongsa Penlop, Minjur Tenpa, to repair the monastery and build it into a Dzong.
 The administrative center of Bumthang is based in the Dzong.

 Also known as Lhodrak Seykhar Dratshangis located beyond Bumthang Hospital.
 In 1963, a monastic school was established here.
 During auspicious days, many different ceremonies are performed here.

 Songtsen Gampo, King of Tibet, built 108 Lhakhang in the year 659, throughout Tibet and the Himalayas to overcome a demoness.
 Among the 108 Lhakhang, Jampa Lhakhang in Bumthang and Kyichu Lhakhang in Paro were built in Bhutan.